bradjd1/favorite-team-front-end/README.md

 - Set up authorization
 - When you choose to delete a team which has players, the application could delete all the players for you, then delete the team.
 - Add a Player detail page
+- Add update capability to the teams and players pages so you don't have to delete and re-create to change/update information
 - The original intent was to capture your favorite baseball teams and their players.
 It could be used to capture your favorite teams from other sports as well.

 ## IMAGES
 The background images were found on the internet by searching thorugh Vector Stocks free images.

+## Set Up

+1. Fork and clone this repo
+1. `cd` into the folder and run `npm install`

+1. in App.js tell the apiUrl if you are running locally or from the deployed Heroku site

+1. run npm start